Alternate format program

 E-Text (electronic text)

-Electronic text is typically delivered either as a Word document, or a PDF document.
+Electronic text is typically delivered either as a structured PDF document.
 For a textbook, each chapter is created as a separate file.
 This type of format should be requested if the student needs the combination of visual and audio feedback to assist with reading comprehension.
-Typically, a student who requires both visual and audio feedback will be using some type of text-to-speech software, such as Read and Write Gold.
-If the student requests E-Text, and indicates they will be using Read and Write Gold (or any other text-to-speech software), the files will typically be delivered as PDF files.
+Typically, a student who requires both visual and audio feedback will be using some type of text-to-speech software, such as Read and Write.
+If the student requests E-Text, and indicates they will be using Read and Write (or any other text-to-speech software), the files will typically be delivered as PDF files.

 This type of format should also be requested if the student is using any type of screen reading software, such as JAWS.
-If a student requests E-Text, and indicates they will be using JAWS (or any other screen reading technology), the files will be delivered as Word files that are screen reader optimized.
+If a student requests this as their preferred format, and indicates they will be using JAWS (or any other screen reading technology), the files will be delivered as Word files that are screen reader optimized.
 This means the files will contain headers, lists, alternate text for pictures and graphics, meaningful links, and accessible tables.
 Students who are making this type of request will also need to indicate on the form if they would like picture descriptions or picture captions, and if they need tactile graphics.
+Students may also want to request this type of format if they are creating their own audio (MP3) files with other software, such as Read and Write.

 This type of format is typically requested for more complex print matter found in STEM classes.
 Braille may be delivered as either an embossed Braille volume, or as an electronic Braille file.
 An electronic Braille file is typically used with a portable device that provides a refreshable Braille display.
 Unless otherwise noted, all files are delivered as Grade II Braille, and math files are delivered as Nemeth Braille.